siddharth1407/part1B/README.md

 ## Project Title: [Your Project Name Here, e.g., Smart PDF Outline & Insights]

-### Round 1A: Understand Your Document
-This part of the solution extracts a structured outline (Title, H1, H2, H3 headings with page numbers) from PDF documents.

-Approach for Round 1A:
-[cite_start]Our approach for heading detection combines several heuristics to ensure robustness, as simply relying on font sizes can be insufficient.
-1. PDF Parsing: We use pdfminer.six to parse PDF files.
-This library allows us to extract text content along with detailed layout information, including font size, bold status, and precise (x, y) coordinates for each text block.
-This is crucial for understanding the visual hierarchy of the document.
-2. Feature Extraction: For each text block, we extract:
-    * font_size: The size of the font used.
-    * is_bold: Whether the text is rendered in bold.
-    * y_position: The vertical position on the page, helping to determine vertical spacing between blocks.
-    * x_position: The horizontal position, for alignment checks.
-    * line_height: The height of the text line, useful for calculating vertical gaps.
-3. Heuristic-Based Heading Classification:
-    * We first analyze the distribution of font sizes across the entire document to identify the most prominent sizes, which are strong candidates for H1, H2, and H3.
-    * Text blocks are identified as potential headings if they are bold AND have one of the inferred heading font sizes.
-    * Further checks include:
-        * Vertical Spacing: Headings typically have larger vertical gaps above them compared to regular body text.
-        * Positional Cues: Headings often appear at the beginning of a page or column, or are distinctly indented/aligned.
-        * Title Detection: The document title is inferred as the largest, most prominent text block appearing near the top of the first page.
-4. Outline Construction: Once headings are identified and classified (H1, H2, H3), they are structured hierarchically based on their level and appearance order.

-Libraries Used (Round 1A):
-* pdfminer.six for PDF parsing and layout analysis.
-* Standard Python libraries for text processing and JSON output.

 ### Round 1B: Persona-Driven Document Intelligence
 [cite_start]This part of the solution acts as an intelligent document analyst, extracting and prioritizing relevant sections from a collection of documents based on a specific persona and a given "job-to-be-done." [cite: 109]